Our Commitment to Anti-Racism

 Ballet BC has multiple channels for the leadership team and our employees to address human resource policies around fostering a sense of belonging, cultural safety, and creating a healthy, equitable and respectful workplace.

-At the board level, the People and Culture Committee oversees the development and governance of Ballet BC’s people strategy, including policies and procedures, EDI practices, and cultural initiatives.
-The committee, which consists of four board members as well as the Managing and Artistic Directors, provides a mechanism for senior leadership to get expert advice on workplace issues, and empowers them to respond to issues in a timely and culturally sensitive manner.
+At the board level, the People and Culture Committee oversees the development and governance of Ballet BC’s people strategy, including policies and procedures, EDIA practices, and cultural initiatives.
+The committee, which consists of board members as well as the Managing and Artistic Directors, provides a mechanism for senior leadership to get expert advice on workplace issues, and empowers them to respond to issues in a timely and culturally sensitive manner.

 BC-based Indigenous dance artists and choreographers Margaret Grenier and Starr Muranko are Ballet BC’s Artists in Residence.
-Margaret and Starr have collaborated with Ballet BC over the past three seasons as part of the company’s Choreographic Lab and AIR programs.
+Margaret and Starr have collaborated with Ballet BC over the past four seasons as part of the company’s Choreographic Lab and AIR programs.
 We are grateful for the opportunity to deepen our relationship through the sharing of space, ideas, and practices.

 “I have witnessed an immense shift in the world of dance as a result of our collective responsibilities to create space for Indigenous dance practices.
 It is my hope that every opportunity breathes strength into one another and our arts.”